rgambord/c99-doc/doc/sections/7/13/1/1/index.rst

 .. _9899_7.13.1.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.13.1.1p2>`

-:ref:`2 <9899_7.13.1.1p2>` The setjmp macro saves its calling environment in its jmp_buf argument for later use by the longjmp function.
+The setjmp macro saves its calling environment in its jmp_buf argument for later use by the longjmp function.

 .. rubric:: Returns

 .. _9899_7.13.1.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.13.1.1p3>`

-:ref:`3 <9899_7.13.1.1p3>` If the return is from a direct invocation, the setjmp macro returns the value zero.
+If the return is from a direct invocation, the setjmp macro returns the value zero.
 If the return is from a call to the longjmp function, the setjmp macro returns a nonzero value.

 .. rubric:: Environmental limits

 .. _9899_7.13.1.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.13.1.1p4>`

-:ref:`4 <9899_7.13.1.1p4>` An invocation of the setjmp macro shall appear only in one of the following contexts:
+An invocation of the setjmp macro shall appear only in one of the following contexts:

 -  the entire controlling expression of a selection or iteration statement;
 -  one operand of a relational or equality operator with the other operand an integer constant expression, with the resulting expression being the entire controlling expression of a selection or iteration statement;